hadinh1306/workshop-materials/data-visualization/data-viz_workshop.md

 library(gapminder)
 ```

-In this workshop, we will work with `gapminder` dataset, which contains data on life expectancy, GDP per capita, and population by country from 1952 to 2007 in increments of 5 years.
+We will work with `gapminder` dataset, which contains data on life expectancy, GDP per capita, and population by country from 1952 to 2007 in increments of 5 years.

 ```r